dunqan/svelte-cms-web-component/README.md

-# React based CMS  web component for Spartacus
+# Svelte based CMS  web component for Spartacus

 ## What is Spartacus?